 Combine Flourist Sifted Red Spring Wheat Flour and salt in a large metal mixing bowl and chill in the refrigerator for 30 minutes.
 Mix apple cider vinegar and water and keep chilled.

 A tablespoon at a time, drizzle the vinegar-water mixture along the side of the bowl, allowing it to trickle towards the flour mixture.
-Use your hand or a fork to flick the flour mixture towards the center of the bowl, rotating the bowl as you go.
-Repeat with 4 tbsp of vinegar-water.
+Use your hand or a fork to flick the flour mixture towards the centre of the bowl, rotating the bowl as you go.
+Repeat with 6 tbsp of liquid.
 The flour mixture should start forming larger clusters.

-After adding 5 tbsp of vinegar-water, take a handful of the flour mixture in your hands and squeeze gently.
-If it easily holds together without falling apart, enough water has been added.
-If it easily breaks apart, continue adding 1 tbsp of vinegar-water at a time, checking the consistency after each addition until the dough holds together.
+After adding 7 tbsp of liquid, take a handful of the flour mixture in your hands and squeeze gently.
+If it easily holds together without falling apart, enough liquid has been added.
+If it easily breaks apart, continue adding 1 tbsp of liquid at a time, checking the consistency after each addition until the just dough holds together.
 Add liquid sparingly.

 This dough can be made for storage in the fridge for 4-5 days.
 Freeze it if you plan to keep it for longer than that.
 Defrost on the counter prior to use, and then use as directed based on your recipe.